Einstellung effect: Luchins and Luchins water jar experiment

-In Luchins' experiment, subjects were divided into two groups.
+In the Luchins' experiment, subjects were divided into two groups.
 The experimental group was given five practice problems, followed by four critical test problems.
 The control group did not have the five practice problems.
-All of the practice problems and some of the critical problems had only one solution, which was "B minus A minus 2·C." For example, one is given Jar A capable of holding 21 units of water, B capable of holding 127, and C capable of holding 3.
-If an amount of 100 units must be measured out, the solution is to fill up Jar B and pour out enough water to fill A once and C twice.
+All of the practice problems and some of the critical problems had only one solution, which was "B minus A minus 2⋅C." For example, one is given jar A capable of holding 21 units of water, B capable of holding 127, and C capable of holding 3.
+If an amount of 100 units must be measured out, the solution is to fill up jar B and pour out enough water to fill A once and C twice.